rstudio/shinytableau/README.md

 -   Access data from such worksheets as an R data frame.

--   Provide a configuration dialog---also written in Shiny!---to give Tableau users a friendly UI for specifying settings for your extension, such as which worksheet to pull data from, what columns to use in your visualization, etc.
+-   Provide a configuration dialog (also written in Shiny) to give Tableau users a friendly UI for specifying settings for your extension, such as which worksheet to pull data from, what columns to use in your visualization, etc.

 ## How can I get started?

 First, this package isn't for everyone!
 If you're a Tableau user with no experience writing code for R and/or Shiny, this is not a great place to start.
+Instead, we'd suggest checking out [*R for Data Science*](https://r4ds.had.co.nz/) and then [*Mastering Shiny*](https://mastering-shiny.org/).

 If you do know R and have written Shiny apps before, welcome!
 The [overview tutorial](https://rstudio.github.io/shinytableau/articles/shinytableau.html) is the place to start.
 You'll need a copy of Tableau Desktop, or access to Tableau Server or Tableau Online and an admin friendly enough to whitelist your extensions.